ribru17/ts_query_ls/README.md

 directory, meaning it will scan it for invalid capture names or invalid predicate signatures, as defined by the configuration.
 Configuration can be passed in via the `--config` flag, or it will be read from the current directory if no flag is passed.
+Quick fixes can be applied to supported diagnostics by passing the `--fix` flag.

 ```sh
 ts_query_ls lint ./queries